sumtxt/lychee/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-    ##
-    ## Attaching package: 'dplyr'

-    ## The following objects are masked from 'package:stats':
-    ##
-    ##     filter, lag

-    ## The following objects are masked from 'package:base':
-    ##
-    ##     intersect, setdiff, setequal, union

 # lychee

-The package `lychee` helps to link and join data frames with key variables that are are similiar but not identical (e.g., a variable with geographic names spelled slightly different or nearby geographic coordinates).
-Different from the `fuzzyjoin` package, the `lychee` package does not output all matches given some definition of sufficient similarity, but constructs optimal one-to-one matches minimizing the total difference across all matches.
+The [package `lychee`](https://sumtxt.github.io/lychee/) helps to link and join data frames with key variables that are are similiar but not identical (e.g., a variable with geographic names spelled slightly different or nearby geographic coordinates).
+Different from the `fuzzyjoin` package, the [package `lychee`](https://sumtxt.github.io/lychee/) does not output all matches given some definition of sufficient similarity, but constructs optimal one-to-one matches minimizing the total difference across all matches.

 The function `linkr()` stacks two data frames and finds an optimal one-to-one pairing of rows in one data frame with rows in the other data